masudul-islam/optimizing-workforce-scheduling-using-linear-programming/README.md

-# Staff & Production Optimization using Linear Programming
+# Optimizing Workforce Scheduling Using Linear Programming
-This project demonstrating how to use linear programming (Python + PuLP) to solve staffing and/or production scheduling problems.
+This project demonstrates how to use linear programming (Python + PuLP) to solve staffing and/or production scheduling problems.